 - Startups or small companies that wish to start running their eCommerce site quickly and have little time for server issues or software.

-- Companies which prefer quick, easy, and affordable collaboration.
+- Companies that prefer quick, easy, and affordable collaboration.

-- Companies which want to provide both web and mobile access for customers.
+- Companies that want to provide both web and mobile access for customers.